Bible Believer TUBE

 The findings (done prayerfully especially with its horrifying results, and considering the actual findings that explain the kinks that each certain crowd that uses them have) I will call

-As past 6 weeks odd on bitchute I've been posting my 'astrology' videos about biblical geocentric cosmology, as they used to be on a youtube playlist, but as no playlists are available on bitchute, so Im just making them weekly releases.
-(Danny Castles 'giants' series is next, maybe will try all deep wacky stuff for tuesdays...?) however the backlash to that (and support from unlikely areas) have been something worth writing about and it led me into putting a post together about the 4 great deceptions, and how to discern the spirits attached to each, and to look out for the resulting flaffs each one can bring, especially in Christians when God sets off the Ezek 14.1-11 and 1 Kings 22.22 mechanisms.
+As past 6 weeks odd on bitchute (at time of writing) I've been posting my 'astronomy' videos about biblical geocentric cosmology, as they used to be on a youtube playlist, but as no playlists are available on bitchute, so Im just making them weekly releases.
+(Danny Castles 'giants' series is next, maybe will try all deep wacky stuff for tuesdays...?) however the backlash to that (and support from unlikely areas) have been something worth writing about and it led me into putting a post together about the 4 (maybe 5 if i include germ theory) great deceptions, and how to discern the spirits attached to each, and to look out for the resulting flaffs each one can bring, especially in Christians when God sets off the Ezek 14.1-11 and 1 Kings 22.22 mechanisms.

 In order of importance they are: